-- I 1.
-The Town shall maintain the comprehensive plan as an effective tool for the guidance of Town governance, and will update the plan as needed to maintain consistency with state comprehensive planning requirements. - I 2.
-Town policies, ordinances, and decisions relative to zoning, land divisions and subdivisions, shoreland and shoreland-wetland zoning, and official mapping shall be made in conformance with the comprehensive plan. - I 3.
-Maintain funding for continued provision of professional planning services toward the implementation of the comprehensive plans. - I 4.
+- 11. The Town shall maintain the comprehensive plan as an effective tool for the guidance of Town governance, and will update the plan as needed to maintain consistency with state comprehensive planning requirements. - I2.
+Town policies, ordinances, and decisions relative to zoning, land divisions and subdivisions, shoreland and shoreland-wetland zoning, and official mapping shall be made in conformance with the comprehensive plan. - I3.
+Maintain funding for continued provision of professional planning services toward the implementation of the comprehensive plans. - I4.
 Develop and maintain an action plan that identifies specific projects that are to be completed toward the implementation of the comprehensive plan.
-An action plan identifies an estimated time frame and responsible parties for each project or action. - I 5.
-The action plan located within the comprehensive plan will be updated when tasks are accomplished and new items will be added when appropriate.
+An action plan identifies an estimated time frame and responsible parties for each project or action. - 15.
+The action plan located within the comprehensive plan will be updated when tasks are accomplished and new items will be added when appropriate. - I6.

-- I 6.
 Review the comprehensive plan annually (in conjunction with the Town budgeting process) for performance on goals, objectives, policies, and recommendations, for availability of updated data, and to provide an opportunity for public feedback.
 This review does not need to be as formal as the comprehensive review required at least every 10 years by Ch.
-66.1001, Wisconsin Statutes. - I 7.
-The Town shall revise or amend its comprehensive plan no more than two (2) times per year. - I 8.
-The Town has the responsibility to review and make a recommendation on any proposed amendments to the zoning ordinance, official map, shoreland zoning ordinance and subdivision ordinance, etc. affecting the Town. - I 9.
-State of Wisconsin Comprehensive Planning statutes will be monitored by an assigned official to ensure that statute changes, additions or deletions are appropriately accounted for with respect to the community comprehensive plan. - I 10.
-If the Town should experience substantial land use or land use regulation changes within the planning period, maps which represent these features will be updated to ensure the most accurate information is utilized in community decision making. - I 11.
-Maps will be used in coordination with established Town goals and objectives to ensure the consistency between the comprehensive plan's text as well as maps and/or other graphics. - I 12.
-Funds for updating the Comprehensive Plan every five years shall consist of an annual line item budget requirement. - I 13.
+66.1001, Wisconsin Statutes. - I7.
+The Town shall revise or amend its comprehensive plan no more than two (2) times per year.

+- I8.
+The Town Planning Commission has the responsibility to review and make a recommendation on any proposed amendments to the zoning ordinance, official map, shoreland zoning ordinance and subdivision ordinance, etc. affecting the Town. - I9.
+State of Wisconsin Comprehensive Planning statutes will be monitored by an assigned official to ensure that statute changes, additions or deletions are appropriately accounted for with respect to the community comprehensive plan. - I10.
+If the Town should experience substantial land use or land use regulation changes within the planning period, maps which represent these features will be updated to ensure the most accurate information is utilized in community decision making. - I11.
+Maps will be used in coordination with established Town goals and objectives to ensure the consistency between the comprehensive plan's text as well as maps and/or other graphics. - I12.
+Every five years the Town will evaluate the availability of funds for updating the comprehensive plan.
+If adequate funds are not available then a strategy will be developed to ensure that sufficient funds are available for a comprehensive plan update. - I13.
 The annual review of the comprehensive plan will be done in a committee format with public involvement including citizens, landowners, community officials and staff to evaluate the plan in an un-biased manner.